Find Affordable College Courses

 $14,349 Average Tuition & Fees

-Purdue University Northwest did quite well in this year’s ranking of the best value schools for civil engineering students.
-It came in at #6 on the list.
-Purdue Northwest is a medium-sized public school located in the large suburb of Hammond.
+Purdue University Northwest landed the #6 spot in the 2023 rankings for the best value civil engineering programs.
+Purdue Northwest is a moderately-sized public school located in the suburb of Hammond.

 The average tuition and fees for an out-of-state undergraduate student at Purdue Northwest are $14,349 a year.